Ekep-Obasi/Hackathon_Project-Backend/README.md

 # Hackathon Project Backend

-sample project express js web crawler that converts URL to screenshot
+A sample project express js web crawler that converts URL to screenshot